joeatbayes/interpolator/out/sample-api.md

 MIT License: https://opensource.org/licenses/MIT

-Contact me on linkedin: https://www.linkedin.com/in/joe-ellsworth-68222/
+Contact me on linkedin: https://www.linkedin.com/in/joe-ellsworth-68222/ if you want a great programmer.